Walking guides - see all our background pages

 For a stage full of interest, more in a human way, Grindelwald to Wengen crosses the Kleine Scheidegg with its Eiger-bound tourist trade.
 We walk up to that col under the North Face of the Eiger.

-Photos from trips: Via Alpina
+Via Alpina Switzerland

 Is it for me?

 The Via Alpina is likely to satisfy stronger trekkers who like a good day out in the hills.
 You'll know you've had one!
-In the week from Engelberg to Kandersteg, the difficulty builds up right to the last day.
+In the week from Engelberg to Kandersteg, for example, the difficulty builds up right to the last day.
 The crossing of the Hohturli is notable for its wooden steps on the approach and the scree paths on the way down.

-Not all of the passes are like this, however, and by judicious choice it's possible to walk 3 or 4 days over the lower, grassier passes such as the Grosse Scheidegg (1,962m).
+Not all of the passes are like this, however, and by judicious choice it's possible to walk 3 or 4 consecutuve days over the lower, grassier passes such as the Grosse Scheidegg (1,962m).

 Can I manage it?